Aamir Khan: Awards and honours

-Overseas, Lagaan earned an Oscar nomination for Best Foreign Language Film at the 74th Academy Awards in 2002.
-He later commented on the loss of Lagaan at the Oscars: "Certainly we were disappointed.
+Lagaan earned an Oscar nomination for Best Foreign Language Film at the 74th Academy Awards in 2002.
+He commented on losing at the Oscars: "Certainly we were disappointed.
 But the thing that really kept us in our spirits was that the entire country was behind us".
-In addition to an Oscar nomination, Lagaan received a European Film Award nomination for Best Non-European Film, and won awards at a number of international film festivals, including the Bergen International Film Festival, Leeds International Film Festival, Locarno International Film Festival, NatFilm Festival, and Portland International Film Festival.
-Taare Zameen Par was also India's submission to the Oscars, but did not receive a nomination.
-Another Khan production, Peepli Live (2010), was India's submission to the Oscars, while Dhobi Ghat (2011) was longlisted for the BAFTA Award for Best Film Not in the English Language, though neither were nominated.
+Taare Zameen Par was also India's submission to the Oscars, but was not nominated.
+Another Khan production, Peepli Live (2010), was India's submission to the Oscars, while Dhobi Ghat (2011) was longlisted for the BAFTA Award for Best Film Not in the English Language; neither were nominated.
 In 2017, Dangal won him the inaugural Best Asian Film award at Australia's 7th AACTA Awards, as well as Movie of the Year and Top Foreign Actor from China's Douban Film Awards, and it was an award nominee for the 68th Berlin International Film Festival.

-Aamir Khan has received honorary accolades, including the Government of India's Padma Shri in 2003 and Padma Bhushan in 2010, and an Honorary Doctorate by the Maulana Azad National Urdu University (MANUU) for his distinguished contributions to the Indian cinema and entertainment industry.
-In 2011, he accepted an invitation from the Berlin Film Festival to be a member of the jury, after having previously turned down their offer three times since 2008.
+Khan has received honorary accolades, including the India's Padma Shri in 2003 and Padma Bhushan in 2010, and an Honorary Doctorate by the Maulana Azad National Urdu University for his contributions to the Indian cinema and entertainment industry.
+In 2011, he accepted an invitation from the Berlin Film Festival to be on the jury, after having turned it down three times since 2008.
 In 2012, he appeared on the Time 100 list of most influential people in the world.
-In 2017, the Academy of Motion Picture Arts and Sciences invited Khan to be a member, and he received an award for "National Treasure of India" from the Government of China.
+In 2017, the Academy of Motion Picture Arts and Sciences invited Khan to be a member, and he received an award for "National Treasure of India" from China.

-Despite having won numerous awards and honors, Aamir Khan is known for refusing to attend, or accept awards from, Indian film award ceremonies.
-This has occasionally led to controversy, notably at the 2017 National Film Awards, where he was snubbed from the Best Actor award for his performance in Dangal.
-Committee member Priyadarshan explained that they did not want to award him because of his refusal to attend the award ceremony.
-Despite avoiding Indian award ceremonies, he made an exception for the 2002 Academy Awards; his reasoning was that he saw it as an opportunity for his film Lagaan to reach a wider audience, but did not care much about the award itself.
+Khan is known for refusing to attend, or accept awards from, Indian film ceremonies.
+This has led to controversy, notably at the 2017 National Film Awards, where he was snubbed from Best Actor for Dangal.
+Committee member Priyadarshan explained that they did not want to award him because of his refusal to attend.
+Despite avoiding Indian ceremonies, he made an exception for the 2002 Academy Awards, so Lagaan could reach a wider audience, but did not care much about the award.

+In December 2024, Khan was honoured at the opening night of Saudi Arabia's Red Sea Film Festival.